 Save money on expensive plastic plant pots by making these yourself for FREE.

-We also LOVE the Shelf Reliance (now called Thrive Life) autoship program called the Q. You select your food budget and it automatically sends food storage to your door every month.
+We also LOVE the Shelf Reliance (now called Thrive Life) autoship program.
+You select your food budget and it automatically sends food storage to your door every month.
 It’s a great way to stay in budget, but always remember to be adding to your storage.
 You can even become a consultant (on our team) and earn FREE FOOD and extra money to go towards your food storage goals.
 This has been a great way for us to build up our storage.

 Challenge #4: ORGANIZATION/ROTATION